SAP-samples/teched2021-IIS162/exercises/ex8/README.md

 <br> (1) Enter name for the view following current month, underscore and a free text title.
 PLease follow form \<MMDD\>_\<Free Text Title\>.
 <br> (2) Click "Save".

+> Please note your user story will appear in this filtered view only if you assigned it to "Sprint 1" in previous exercise.
+In case your user story is not showing up, please review your user story Timebox assignment.

 1. Navigate to User Story
 <br> ![](2021-11-12-13-44-57.png)
 <br> (1) Click on user story "I as a Customer wanto to get transparency on deductions".